-If the manager is not able to address your concern, please contact Mariam Karim/ Hafsa Ghaswala
+If the manager is not able to address your concern, please contact [Insert details of setting manager's line manager/owner/director/trustee]

 If you are concerned about the way your data is handled and remain dissatisfied after raising your concern, you have the right to complain to the Information Commissioner Office (ICO).
 The ICO can be contacted at Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF or https://ico.org.uk/.